-A recent blog on TNW summed up the situation pretty accurately, even claiming that “single purpose apps are dead”.
+A blog on TNW summed-up the situation pretty accurately, even claiming that “single purpose apps are dead”.
 According to writer Jon Lee, the issue stems from the focus on apps being over-specialised, leading to a reliance on multiple platforms to solve the multiple challenges that businesses face.
 Ultimately, an app with one focal point is misunderstanding the fact that businesses need a multi-faceted solution to meet their demands.

-That’s not to say that single purpose apps aren’t good at what they do.
-They are.
-Take Slack for example; it’s a great platform for staff to communicate with each other across the business, whether they are based in the office or remotely.
+Admittedly, single apps are good at what they do.
+Take Slack for example; it’s a great messaging app for staff to communicate with each other across the business, whether they are based in the office or remotely.
 You can also share files and integrate with other third-party apps to trigger automated notifications.

 Staff also have to constantly switch between each and every app, breaking the flow of productivity.
 It takes the average person 4 minutes to recover from an interruption and continue with what they were doing, so if staff are being distracted by a myriad of different apps, then productivity is going to take a massive hit.

 From a financial point of view, investing in a single integrated platform makes more sense than purchasing multiple apps.
 With the growing popularity of SaaS solutions, apps are often sold on a subscription basis, meaning you could be left paying several monthly fees.
 Whilst this may on the surface seem like spreading the cost, in reality you could be stuck with long contracts and end up paying more for features that you don’t necessarily need.